symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Aggregate complete transactions enable adding more transactions per block by gathering multiple inner transactions between different participants in the same operation.

+.. _aggregate-bonded:

 ****************
 Aggregate bonded
 ****************

 An aggregate transaction is **bonded** when it requires signatures from other participants.

-.. note:: When sending an **aggregate bonded transaction**, an account must first announce and get confirmed a Lock Funds Transaction for this aggregate with at least ``10`` XEM.
+.. note:: When sending an **aggregate bonded transaction**, an account must first announce and get confirmed a :ref:`hash lock transaction<hash-lock-transaction>` for this aggregate with at least ``10`` XEM.

 Once an aggregate bonded is announced, it reaches partial state and notifies its status through WebSockets or HTTP API calls.